jindai1783/MakerBot/README.md

 ## Writing Modules for Makerbot

-Makerbot has a standarised way of incorporating new modules.
-This makes it easy to write new modules for Makerbot.
-When creating a new module the public interface of that module should be a single #getResponse method.
-That method should take two arguments: arguments you wish to use with Makerbot e.g. 'mbot superawesome moreawesome' and a callback which will callback to the commandParser.
+Makerbot has a standarised way of incorporating new modules that make it easy to write new modules for Makerbot.

+To create your new module, you must provide the public interface with a single #getResponse method.
+This method should take two arguments:
+* the extra parameters/arguments you wish to use with Makerbot e.g. 'mbot superawesome moreawesome' *and a callback which will callback to the commandParser.

 For example:

 ```javascript